dsamliang/Linear-Regression-Analysis-SAS-Miner/README.md

 4. Drag Data Partition node from sample
 5. Select ratio of train, validate, and test set (60,30,0)
 6. Drag regression node from model tab
-7. Select input coding and regression type from regression node properties
+7. Select input coding and regression type (Linear Regression) from regression node properties
 8. Run regression node and view the results